tenebrousedge/shell_guide/index.md

 ```shell
 export EDITOR='atom'
 ```
 On my system this is set to `nano` because it's pretty rare that this gets invoked on something where you want to have a more fully featured editor.
+More advanced users will set it to `vim`.

 ## Configuration